shauleiz/vJoy/README.md

 3. Run batch file CreateSDK.bat to copy SDK files (in SDK/ directory)

 Caution:
-You will need to install Visual Studio 2019 Community (Free) + WDK and MFC/ATL libraires with Spectre mitigatio and InnoSetup 6.0.
+You will need to install Visual Studio 2019 Community (Free) + WDK and MFC/ATL libraires with Spectre mitigation and InnoSetup 6.0.
 To build the entire project including the driver you need to install the SDK and puchase a license to sign drivers.

 Justin's notes are now at the end of this document.